MScherbela/sparse_wf/README.md

 This will merge the config options provided in config.yaml with the default options provided in config/default.yaml and optimize the wavefunction.
 The code supports multi-GPU usage either via a single process with access to all GPUs or one process per GPU.
 Multi-node usage may require SLURM.
+All output will be written to stdout and we additionally support logging to W&B.
+A wavefunction optimization with FiRE should only take a few minutes for very small molecules such as H2, but may take several GPU hours for larger molecules.
+To compute properties for the molelcules investigated in the paper, set 'molecule_args.database_args.hash' to the corresponding hash in data/geometries.json.

 ## SLURM dispatch